ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/tests/manual/restrictedediting-inputs.md

 ## Restricted editing - Standard mode surrounded by forms

-1. The editor should behave exactely the same as editor in Standard Mode.
+1. The editor should behave exactly the same as editor in Standard Mode.

 **Expected behaviour**:
   - Pressing "Tab" should set focus on: